DavidAnson/markdownlint/doc/Rules.md

 Rationale: Raw HTML is allowed in markdown, but this rule is included for those who want their documents to only include "pure" markdown, or for those who are rendering markdown documents in something other than HTML.

+Note: To allow specific HTML elements, use the 'allowed_elements' parameter.

 ## MD034 - Bare URL used